LearnOnDemandSystems/docs/lod/lod-api/lod-api-main.md

 # Skillable Studio API v3.0

-## Explore the API options for deliverying labs to your learners from our lab development platform.
+## Explore the API options for delivering labs to your learners from our lab development platform.

 ## Our Skillable Studio API documentation is now available at [Skillable Connect: Skillable Studio Edition](https://connect.skillable.com/lod/).